It isn’t fair going to set things right find the Rosecraft Blade fight them all chase them down to the ends of the—

-Lucky scoots up on his palms and butt.
-“They’re searching the castle…they’re going to kill the remaining Sytíshí…” A pained moan escapes his lips.
+Lucky shakes his head, groggy, then scoots up on his palms and butt.
+“They’re searching the castle, hunting down the remaining Sytíshí…” A pained moan escapes his lips.
 “My cursed leg…”

 Nyanti kneels beside Lucky.
 “Here.”
 She extends her hand and moves it slowly down the length of his thigh.
-Her fingers glow with a dreamy, soothing sparkle.
+Her fingers glow with a dreamy sparkle.
 “That should help.”

 He grunts in acknowledgment.
 “Thank you.
 It feels better already.”

-“A partial healing.
-It’ll do for now.”
-Her eyes stay on his leg as she reverses directions and moves her hand toward his hip.
+“A partial healing, but it’ll do for now.”
+Her eyes stay fixed on his leg as she reverses directions, moving her hand toward his hip.

 “What?
 No!”
 Lucky glares at her.
 “Finish the job!
 My leg is—”

-She meets his eyes with a level stare.
+She cuts him off with a level stare.
 “We are trapped in a castle with two Sytíshí, not to mention—”

 “I am wounded!”
-Lucky shouts.
-“And I am not being paid to be a soldier!
-The agreement was to travel with the Wolven and watch his back, not fight off a pair of high-magic—”
+Lucky snarls.
+“And I am not being paid to be a soldier or demon-hunter!
+The agreement was to travel with the Wolven and watch his back, not fight off a pair of gods-cursed Whisper Fo—”

 “—the horde of Iguar crawling through the city,” she continues calmly.
-“I can’t afford to waste any magic.
-If I heal your leg, I’ll lessen our chances by orders of magnitude.”
+“I can’t afford to waste my magic.
+If I heal your leg, I’ll shrink our chances at gaining the hexflow.”

 “This is absurd,” Lucky grumbles.

 “You’ll get what you’re owed.”
-Gyrax pats himself down, checking his harness and gear.
+Gyrax pats himself down, checking his gear and weapons.
 “I’m going after Ren and Elier.”